This statement was reviewed on 18 August 2022.

 Maintaining an accessible site is an ongoing process and the Assembly Web Team welcomes any feedback that will help us improve accessibility on the website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email email@example.com or call 028 9052 1137.

 The Equality Commission for Northern Ireland (ECNI) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you are not happy with how we respond to your complaint, you can use this link to find out how to contact the Equality Commission.
+If you are not happy with how we respond to your complaint, you can contact the Equality Commission.

 Visiting Parliament Buildings